Moderate (from lower trailhead)

 From Knight Park, the trail crosses Three Rocks Road and traverses the woods beside Savage Road.
 Stay on the trail because this section crosses private land.
 After 0.4 mile you’ll end up along the road to the old trailhead, where parking is strictly prohibited.
 From this old trailhead, the path climbs into a forest of large, gnarled spruce for 1.1 mile to a meadow with a breathtaking view across the Salmon River estuary.
 In the distance are Cape Foulweather and Lincoln City’s Devils Lake.
 Then the path steepens and climbs 0.6 mile to an upper viewpoint, the turnaround spot.

 If you’d prefer a less crowded, more challenging hike at Cascade Head, instead try the Oregon Coast Trail through the inland rainforest.
-To find this path from the junction of highways 101 and 18 (just north of Lincoln City) drive 1 mile north on Highway 101, turn left at Three Rocks Road, and immediately park by a trail sign on the right.
-At times a little overgrown, the path switchbacks uphill through a second-growth spruce forest with pink salmonberry, red thimbleberry, and clusters of red elderberry in summer.
+To find this path from the junction of Highways 101 and 18 (just north of Lincoln City) drive 1 mile north on Highway 101, turn left at Three Rocks Road, and immediately park by a trail sign on the right.
+The path switchbacks uphill through a forest of big Sitka spruces with pink salmonberry, red thimbleberry, and clusters of red elderberry in summer.
 In spring look for white trilliums, oxalis, and wild lily-of-the-valley.
 Much of the trail follows ancient roadbeds, regrown with alder.
 Expect a few muddy spots and some distant highway noise.

 This chapter taken from the book 100 Hikes/Travel Guide: Oregon Coast & Coast Range.